by Patricia Tector, former NAN Director of Judges’ Certification

 Also, when there is an Artist Statement that describes some of the changes made to the class design, kit or painted canvas with stitch guide, this may encourage others who view the piece to be inspired to try something different in their stitching.

-People come to an exhibit for many reasons: to admire, to see something different, and to be inspired.
+People come to an exhibition for many reasons: to admire, to see something different, and to be inspired.
 An Artist Statement that accompanies a piece allows the viewer to have a fuller appreciation of the needleart they see before them.